Students are to complete the following assignment for Monday:

 “The Fight at the Barricade”

 This is the single most powerful image of Hector.
-What heroic qualities does he display
+What heroic qualities does he display?

 "Drive forward, you horse-taming Trojans.
 Breach that Argive wall.
 Then burn the shipswith a huge fire."